Simple-Configuration-Server/simple-configuration-server/README.md

 Because of it's simplicitly and ease of updating, deploying SCS using Docker is the preferred method.
 Local installation is not recommended.

+In addition to deploying SCS, you can also use logging agents to stream the logs to a central logging database.
+Section 3.3 includes an example where Elastic Filebeat is used to stream the logs to ElasticSearch.

 ### 3.1 Docker
 The SCS Docker image is published in the GitLab Container Registry of this repository.